cloudfoundry/uaa/docs/UAA-LDAP.md

   the name of the attribute in the LDAP record that contains the scope name(s).
   In case of multiple scopes, they must be delimited by a comma `,`
   <br/>This property is used by the LDAP Groups as Scopes mapping
+  When mapping groups to scopes, the value for this property MUST be `'spring.security.ldap.dn'`

 * <a name="ldap.group.searchSubtree">`ldap.group.searchSubtree`</a>